-- You must be using a Puppet Master based setup, typically using puppetserver
+- You must be using a Puppet Server based setup, typically using puppetserver

-- You need to run middleware, Choria has its own Choria Broker that supports RedHat 5, 6, 7, Debian Stretch and Ubuntu Xenial or Bionic
+- You need to run middleware, Choria has its own Choria Broker that supports RedHat 7 and 8, Debian and Ubuntu.

 - Your certnames must match your FQDNs - the default

 - You need the choria/choria module and all its dependencies

 - An optional PuppetDB integration exist to use PuppetDB as the source of truth.
 This requires PuppetDB and extra configuration

 - Playbooks can be written using the experimental Puppet Plans DSL.
 This requires additional installation.